 Once you have marked on a map where all the sightseeing, tours, and courses are located, you can divide them into different layers.
-For example you can create a layer for each day and try to group and schedule the different activities together by proximity, this is especially important when planning an itinerary in a big city like London for example otherwise your time will be wasted in unnecessary travelling.
+For example, you can create a layer for each day and try to group and schedule the different activities together by proximity, this is especially important when planning an itinerary in a big city like London or Rome for example otherwise your time will be wasted in unnecessary travelling.

 When travelling with children, do not forget to try to identify some playgrounds scattered around the cities you will visit, they will be useful for small breaks between one museum and another in order to please the whole family.

 Look back to the outline itinerary and finalize all the connecting flights, trains, buses etc. that you need.